mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 Predicting the future has forever been a universal challenge, from decisions like whether to plant crops now or next week, marry someone or remain single, sell a stock or hold, or go to college or play music full time.
 We will never be able to perfectly predict the future<sup>[[1]](#1-intro)</sup>, but we can use tools from the statistical field of **forecasting** to better understand what lies ahead.

 Forecasting involves **time series** data, or repeated measures over time.
-In data such as hourly temperature, daily stock prices, or annual global population estimates, we can look for patterns that collapse those hundreds or thousands of numbers down to a few defining characteristics.
+In data such as hourly temperature, daily electricity consumption, or annual global population estimates, we can look for patterns that collapse those hundreds or thousands of numbers down to a few defining characteristics.
 We can use time series analysis to quantify the rate at which the values are _trending_ upward or downward, measure how much one value is _correlated with the previous few_, decompose our data into its _underlying repeating cycles_, and more.

 To do so, we'll iterate from the most basic forecasting models towards a full autoregressive integrated moving average (ARIMA) model.
 We'll then take it a step further to include [_seasonal_](https://otexts.com/fpp2/seasonal-arima.html) and [_exogeneous_](https://www.statisticshowto.com/endogenous-variable/) variables, expanding into a [SARIMAX](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) model.
 In other words, we'll build from this: